 When are Public Infrastructure applications due?

 The LCDBG Public Facilities Program has a two-year funding cycle, which is divided into two phases.

 Phase I – For FY 2020 and FY 2021 LCDBG Public Facilities Program

 Project Severity packages were accepted by the OCD on July 12, 2019.
 OCD scored the project severity packages.
 These project severity packages were reviewed for funding under the FY 2020 – FY 2021 program years.

 Phase II – For FY 2020 LCDBG Public Facilities Program

 OCD made determinations regarding the past performance threshold criteria beginning on page 4 as of July 12, 2019.
 All applicants meeting threshold criteria as of July 12, 2019, who received a project severity score in the top sixty percent among applicants who met the criteria as of that date were invited to submit a full application to the Public Facilities program.
 Invitations to submit a full application were issued on August 30, 2019.
-OCD will conduct Application Workshops on September 4, 2019 (Baton Rouge), September 5, 2019 (Ruston), and September 6, 2019 (Pineville).
-Full applications for the Public Facilities program will be due to OCD on November 22, 2019.
-Project severity applicants who did not meet past performance threshold criteria as of July 12, 2019, will not be included in the calculation to determine the top sixty percent of applicants.
+OCD conducted Application Workshops on September 4, 2019 (Baton Rouge), September 5, 2019 (Ruston), and September 6, 2019 (Pineville).
+Full applications for the Public Facilities program were due to OCD on November 22, 2019.
+Project severity applicants who did not meet past performance threshold criteria as of July 12, 2019, were not included in the calculation to determine the top sixty percent of applicants.
 Full applications received in the FY 2020 program year that were not funded under the FY 2020 program year that (1) met past performance threshold criteria as of July 12, 2019, (2) received a project severity score in the top sixty percent of all applicants' scores, and (3) meet the past performance threshold criteria as of July 10, 2020, will be considered under the FY 2021 program year.